fazlearefin/ubuntu-dev-machine-setup/README.md

 ## Description

-This repo contains Ansible playbooks to configure your system as a development machine upon a clean install.
+This repository contains Ansible playbooks to configure your system as a development machine after a clean installation.

-The playbooks should run in Debian based system with minor modifications but was only tested with:
+The playbooks should run in a Debian-based system with minor modifications, but were only tested with:

 - **Ubuntu 24.04 LTS (Noble Numbat)**
 - **Linux Mint 22 (Wilma)**

 For other versions of Ubuntu, change to the other branches of this git repo.
-Other versions include Ubuntu 18.04 LTS, 20.04 LTS, 22.04 LTS.
+Other versions include Ubuntu 18.04 LTS, 20.04 LTS, and 22.04 LTS.

 ![bullet-train-zsh-theme](.images/screenshot-bullet-train.png)